tomtaz/kinow-webhooks/README.md

 For **product_directors_updated** event, we also provide the linked Director object (key "director") and the action (key "action").

 For **product_actors_updated** event, we also provide the linked Actor object (key "actor") and the action (key "action").

+For **product_categories_updated** event, we also provide an array with Category IDS in which Product has ben added.

  ### Stripe payment gateway